-The first step in threat modeling is identifying the attack surface and vectors, then we perform attacks scenarios and analyze the current and relevant security controls that mitigate or hinder the attack routes.
-Based on this procedure, we prioritize the risks.
+The first step in threat modeling is to identify the attack surface and vectors.
+After this, we can perform attacks scenarios and analyze the current and relevant security controls that mitigate or hinder the attack routes.
+Based on this procedure, we can prioritize the risks.